keithschulze/mmi_srm/process/spot_detection.md

 > Noise != Background (Unspecific) Signal

-__NONE__ of these techniques will help to remove 'background' fluorescence deriving from unspecific binding of antibodies.
-STORM is extremely sensitive and if your antibodies are non-specifically binding, there is nothing that can be done in terms of processing.
-This should be solved at the bench.
+__NONE__ of these techniques will help to remove 'background' fluorescence deriving from non-specific binding of antibodies or insufficient washing.
+STORM is extremely sensitive and non-specifically bound antibodies will be detected.
+Nothing can be done in terms of processing, so this should be solved at the bench.